Acoustic interactions between inversion symmetric and asymmetric two-level systems: The Model

 In three dimensions the calculations are carried in a similar way.
 Since the low energy states of a single CN impurity are eight-fold degenerate, each CN impurity, whereas it can assume only a single flip, can rotate in six different directions.
 We thus specify for each calculation which of the allowed rotations is performed, see Table~\ref{tab:ang3D}.

 As mentioned above, the spatial dependence of the S-$\tau$ and $\tau$-$\tau$ elastic interactions is modified in the presence of disorder.
-We therefore repeat the above calculations for CN-CN interactions in the presence of a third and fourth impurities.
-As the purpose of these added impurities is to introduce strain disorder, they are placed in a given position and orientation, and are then relaxed with the whole system for each configuration of the two ``original'' CNs between which the interaction is calculated.
+We therefore repeat the above calculations for CN-CN interactions in the presence of a third impurity.
+As the purpose of the added impurity is to introduce strain disorder, it is placed in a given position and orientation, and is then relaxed with the whole system for each configuration of the two ``original'' CNs between which the interaction is calculated.

+All our calculations are done for the total interaction energy, which includes the acoustic mediated interaction and the electric dipolar interaction.
+With regard to the S-S interaction and S-$\tau$ interaction the electric dipolar interaction is significantly subdominant, and thus our results can be directly compared to theory done for the acoustic mediated interaction.
+With respect to the $\tau$-$\tau$ interaction, the electric dipolar interaction and the acoustic mediated interaction are of similar order.
+Thus, our results for the $\tau$-$\tau$ interaction reflect well their approximate magnitude, but should be considered with caution with respect to their functional dependence.